-Answer: On the FAS web site: www.fas.usda.gov click on "Exporter Assistance" then on "foreign buyers list" and/or Industry Canada (IC) has a database of major Canadian importers by product type.
-Access the database at the IC web page: http://strategis.ic.gc.ca/sc_mrkti/cid/engdoc/index.html
+Answer: Industry Canada (IC) has a database of major Canadian importers by product type.
+Access the database at the IC web page: http://strategis.ic.gc.ca/sc\mrkti/cid/engdoc/index.html

 6. Question: Will there be import duties on my food products entering Canada?